thebridsk/bridgescorerdocs/docs/content/duplicate/director.md

 The director pages include the scoreboard page, board page, and hand page.

-To director pages, click the main menu button, three horizontal bars in left of blue app bar, then select `Director's Scoreboard`.
+To get to the director pages, click the main menu button, three horizontal bars in left of blue app bar, then select `Director's Scoreboard`.
 This brings up the director's scoreboard, from there you can navigate to the other pages.

 For help on the director pages, go to the help on the corresponding regular page.